saylesss88/nix-book/src/nix/hardening_networking.md

   [OnionShare](https://github.com/onionshare/onionshare) available in Nixpkgs as `pkgs.onionshare`, and `pkgs.onionshare-gui`

-- This may be unrelated but don't scan random QR codes either, you can download a QR scan checker to ensure the code isn't malicious.
+- This may be unrelated but don't scan random QR codes, you can download a QR scan checker to ensure the code isn't malicious.
 There are different apps for this on Android and IOS.

 - Don't use your browsers "remember my password" or "Autofill" functions, disable and delete the history.
-Use a password manager instead. (security not usability)
+Use a password manager instead. (security not usability).

 - If you need to enter your credentials for something, don't click use Google or FaceBook to create the account.
 Doing so opens up all of those services if one